neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 - Come back to the question that was raised in the beginning of the session and try and answer it in a few phrases.
 - Why do we WANT to write semantic HTML?
-- It helps other developers and ourselves in the future to understand our code
-- Its more accessible
-- It's SEO optimized
+Click [here](#the-benefits-of-writing-semantic-html-are)for the answer

 ---